 Ignatius Farm CSA

-To accommodate individual needs a person can attend our teachings as a One-Day, Two-Day Workshop, a 3-Day Training or a 9-Day Immersion:
+To accommodate individual needs a person can attend as a One-Day on Saturday or Two-Day weekend.

 If you are desiring a career in Forest Garden, check out our Forest Garden Teacher Training>

 Forest Gardening is also part of the Visionary Herbalism Educator Course.
 For information click here>

 Includes: workshop, educational material and organic vegan live-food lunches.

 Transportation, tax and accommodations are not included in the pricing above.